shinefield/mangoszerodocumentation/database/world/creature-movement.rst

 .. note::

-    movement definitions here will overwrite any movement defined for the creature template.
+    Movement definitions here will overwrite any movement defined for the creature template.

 Table structure